ghost2501py/powermeter/README.rst

 TODO:

 * Use environment variables for settings, ideally with `django-environ <https://django-environ.readthedocs.io/en/latest/>`_.
-* Use volumes for sqlite database
+* Use volumes for sqlite database.

 Prerequisites
 -------------